 TMDL Implementation

 Rule-adopted TMDLs may be implemented through BMAPs, which contain strategies to reduce and prevent pollutant discharges into impaired waterbodies through various cost-effective means.
 During Phase 4 of the watershed management cycle, the Department and the affected stakeholders in the various basins jointly develop BMAPs or other implementation approaches.
 Based on practical considerations, a basin may have more than one BMAP.
 The FWRA contains provisions that guide the development of BMAPs and other TMDL implementation approaches.
-Appendix B summarizes the statutory provisions related to BMAP development.